 Do staff and customers customers have to wear a face covering?

-Face coverings are no longer required by law.
+Face coverings are currently not required by law.
 However, the government expects and recommends that people continue to wear face coverings in crowded, enclosed spaces.
 Where worn correctly, this may reduce the risk of transmission to themselves and others.
 Be aware that workers may choose to wear a face covering in the workplace.
 Consider encouraging, for example through signage, the use of face coverings by customers and workers, particularly in indoor areas where they may come into contact with people they do not normally meet.
-This is especially important in enclosed and crowded spaces
+This is especially important in enclosed and crowded spaces.

 Do I have to take down personal details for Test and Trace?